Blendify/blender-manual/trunk/blender_docs/manual/animation/markers.rst

    :Hotkey:    :kbd:`Shift-D`

 You can duplicate the selected markers by pressing :kbd:`Shift-D`.
-Once duplicated, the new ones are automatically placed in grab mode, so you can move them to the desired location.
+Once duplicated, the new ones are automatically placed in select mode, so you can move them to the desired location.

 .. note::